 One module in particular has drastically shaped my view on Clinical Psychology to this day.
 The module got me to think critically about medicalising people’s distress, the importance of making sense of what has happened to them and how this shapes their current experiences.

-I had the opportunity to go on placement at St Andrews Healthcare on a low secure ward for women diagnosed with personality disorders.
+I also had the opportunity to go on placement at St Andrews Healthcare on a low secure ward for women diagnosed with personality disorders.
 This was invaluable and confirmed my ambition to become a Clinical Psychologist.

 My placement was my first experience in a mental health setting and enabled me to get enough experience to secure an Assistant Psychologist post straight after university at the same hospital.